This information is intended for use by health professionals

 Prednisolone 25mg Tablets

-In the initial treatment of acute illnesses such as described under 'Therapeutic Indications', daily doses of 75mg or more may be needed.
+In the initial treatment of acute illnesses such as described under section 4.1, daily doses of 75mg or more may be needed.
 The daily dose should be taken in the morning after breakfast.

 In alternate day therapy, the average daily dose is doubled and given every other day in the morning after breakfast.

 For further information with reference to dosage see section 4.4.

 • Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

 • Systemic fungal and viral infections